 Hashish & Concentrates

 Pennsylvania lawmakers have made it a felony to manufacture or grow cannabis in this state.
 This is true even if the cultivator has no intentions of distributing or selling it.

-According to Pennsylvania Sentencing Guidelines, the charge of possession with intent to deliver can lead to a conviction even if the crime involves under 10 cannabis plants.
+According to the Pennsylvania Sentencing Guidelines, the charge of possession with intent to deliver can lead to a conviction even if the crime involves under 10 cannabis plants.
 This crime is also a felony.

 A conviction of growing without the intent to sell could result in a fine of $15,000 and up to 5 years’ incarceration

 It is a felony crime to manufacture concentrates and hash in Pennsylvania.
 These felonies are punishable as follows: